 - Fishing Weir – Make a maze or block a stream or river to trap fish moving up or downstream.

 - Eel Trap – Weave a basket with a small, inverted opening in one end.
 This trap is often demonstrated in survival shows and takes skill and time to construct using bushcraft methods.

-Spring reels are cheap, don’t take up much space, and are quick to set up.
-They are self contained, with the line and lead always wound up.
-This makes them compact, clean, and portable, making them great for car kits or INCH bags.
+YoYo reels are cheap, don’t take up much space, and are quick to set up.
+They are self-contained, with the line and lead always wound up.
+This makes them compact, clean, and portable, making them great for bug out bags, especially INCH bags.

-Although extremely difficult and ill advised, you can shoot fish.
-Like bowfishing, you need to account for diffraction when aiming your shot.
+Although extremely difficult and ill-advised, you can shoot fish.
+Like bow fishing, you need to account for refraction when aiming your shot.
 A vertical shot is the only angle where this is not a problem.

 Fish are pretty easily cornered in shallow water.
 You can use a weir trap to help you out, but herding some fish and then just grabbing or flipping them on the shore is an easy way to get a quick meal.